flespi-software/QVirtualScroll/docs/ComponentAPI.md

     needShowMode: false, // Flag that displays need show mode control or not
     needShowFilter: false, // Flag that displays need filter input or not
     needShowPageScroll: '', // String that displays which controls scroll by limit is needed show.
 Example: 'right left'
-    needShowEtc: false, // Flag that displays need show field etc in list items or not
     needShowDateRange: false, // Flag that displays need show dateRange-set or not.
 }